Stand with Ukraine flag

 mvn clean install -DskipTests

-Build local docker images
+Build local Docker images (Optional)

-To build Docker image certain scripts, configuration files and sources what will be a part of the Docker image must have LF line endings.
-So before cloning the repo set to input the Git core.autocrlf configuration option.
+To build Docker image, certain scripts, configuration files and sources that will be a part of the Docker image must have LF line endings.

 For example, to set core.autocrlf globally: